elgalu/docker-selenium/README.md

     ./bin/vncview.sh 127.0.0.1:49160

-##### e.g. Spawn a container for Firefox testing:
+#### e.g. Spawn a container for Firefox testing:

-This command line is the same as for Chrome, remember that the selenium running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience plus avoid certain `:focus` issues you web app may encounter during e2e automation.
+This command line is the same as for Chrome, remember that the selenium running container is able to launch either Chrome or Firefox, the idea around having 2 separate containers, one for each browser is for convenience, plus avoid certain `:focus` issues your WebApp may encounter during e2e automation.

     FF=$(docker run --rm --name=ff -p=127.0.0.1::24444 -p=127.0.0.1::25900 \
         -v /e2e/uploads:/e2e/uploads elgalu/docker-selenium:local)

-##### How to get docker internal IP through logs
+#### How to get docker internal IP through logs

     CONTAINER_IP=$(docker logs sele10 2>&1 | grep "Container docker internal IP: " | sed -e 's/.*IP: //' -e 's/<.*$//')
     echo ${CONTAINER_IP} #=> 172.17.0.34

-##### Look around
+#### Look around

     docker images
     #=>